philosowaffle/peloton-to-garmin/README.md

 Convert workout data from Peloton into a format that can be uploaded to Garmin.

 * Fetch latest workouts from Peloton
+  * Bike, Tread, Rower, Meditation, Strength, Outdoor, and more
 * Convert Peloton workout to a variety of formats
 * Upload TCX or FIT workout to Garmin
 * Avoid duplicates in Garmin